Mongolian Chicken

 Lightly crispy chicken coated in a sweet and savory stir-fry sauce is a restaurant favorite you can make at home.
 This Mongolian chicken is easier than you think and faster than waiting for takeout!

 I’m back again with yet another restaurant-inspired dinner!
 I can’t help myself – with a big family, getting us all to a busy restaurant during the week makes me want to hide under the covers.
-So, to satisfy those Chineseย takeout cravings, I make homemade versions!
+So, to satisfy those Chinese takeout cravings, I make homemade versions!

 This easy Mongolian chicken recipe is the newest dish, and I just love it.
 When I compare the time it takes to make this recipe at home versus wrangling all of the kids to a restaurant and back home again, well the time saved is a lot!
 And it’s just as delicious, maybe even better, than the takeout version.

-Mongolian sauce is sweet and savory with a velvety texture.
 We love Mongolian beef, but this version with boneless, skinless chicken breasts is a little lighter.

 The chicken is lightly fried in a pan, so it has a touch of a crispy coating.
 I’m pretty sure I use way less oil than a Chinese restaurant, so this is a lightened-up twist.
+My version is not spicy, but you can easily kick up the heat level by adding some sriracha or red chili sauce.

 Recipe Steps